TRIQS/nda/doc/ex3.md

 This is not true for the second assignment.
 `A2` has been default constructed and therefore has a size of 0.

-@subsection ex3_p4 Assigning a contiguous range
+@section ex3_p4 Assigning a contiguous range

 It is possible to assign an object that satisfies the `std::ranges::contiguous_range` concept to an 1-dimensional array: